guilevieiram/k/README.md

 ```

-## Next steps
+## ⏭️  Next steps
-Of course the language still lacks many many features, but the ones we are most excited for the future are:
+Of course the language still lacks many features, but the ones we are most excited for the future are:

 - Better error handling and error messages, showing common mistakes at parsing and execution time.
 - Write a backend to convert the AST into assembly to get a more performant code.
-This can take some time because I don't want to use fancy tools like LLVM to do it....
+This can take some time because I want to do it "by hand".
-- Enhanced type system with type definitions `type stream := array<char>;` and structs `struct s {int a; float b;}`
+- Enhanced type system with type definitions (`type stream := array<char>;`) and structs (`struct s {int a; float b;}`)
 - Write an LSP for a better development environment.